espebra/el6-from-tmpfs-patch/README.markdown

     $ sudo yum install livecd-tools

-Download the kickstart file, or create your own
+Download the kickstart file (centos64-pxe.ks), or create your own

 Create the iso file: